September 12th, 2022

 The last section of the SWOT analysis are your threats.
 What threatens your business?
 Is it competitors?
 Similar products that are poor quality?
 Maybe you have a competitor out there who is doing something great.
 You can learn from them.
 Or you’ve found that the reviews you are getting aren’t five stars.
 Learn from them.
 Find out if there’s an underlying theme that you need to address.
 Identify these challenges in your business so you can have an opportunity to learn from them.

-It’s easy to leave 2020 in the dust (isn’t that the buzz we are all hearing after this unprecedented year we’ve had?) but we can’t do that.
+It’s easy to leave 2022 in the dust but we can’t do that.
 Gifts are still being opened and examined.
 Customers are still pondering if their purchase was the right one.
-As a business owner you need to remain diligent with your customer service in the new year.
+As a business owner you need to remain diligent with your customer service into the new year.

 A few customer service tips: